 I am not a person you would describe as calm.
-I’m more a frenetic energy kind of person.
+I am more a frenetic energy kind of person.
 To keep my anxious tendencies in check, I do what any self-respecting millennial does when confronted with high-stress situations: self-care.
-For me, that means winding down with a bedtime routine, taking CBD, and, obviously, all the skin care.
+For me, that means winding down with a bedtime routine, taking CBD and, obviously, all the skincare.
 (Never underestimate the soothing power of a stellar skin care routine.)
 And as a beauty and wellness writer, I am well versed in the benefits of taking care of both your body and mind.
 But the one thing I could never bring myself to practice was mindfulness.

 I know the science behind it — a 2011 Harvard study found that it can increase the areas in your brain involving compassion while decreasing areas associated with stress.
 And a more recent study suggested that it could be beneficial for people with depression and reducing high blood pressure.
-I’ve written about the benefits of meditation, too, but I always brushed it off as something that Just Wasn’t For Me.
+I have written about the benefits of meditation, too, but I always brushed it off as something that Just Was Not For Me.
 I barely have time to meet all my deadlines, I lamented.
 When would I have time to sit around and just think?

 It was sometime around trying to juggle all my freelance work/make time to exercise/cook healthy food/date in Los Angeles (pray for me)/nurture my friendships that I realized I was spreading myself too thin.
 In my quest to be a successful, healthy human with meaningful relationships, I was actually draining myself.

-The first night, surrounded by my crystal pillars, the soothing scent of Palo Santo wafting through my one-bedroom apartment, I felt very much on-brand for someone who lives in Venice, Calif.
+The first night, surrounded by my crystal pillars, the soothing scent of palo santo wafting through my one-bedroom apartment, I felt very much on-brand for someone who lives in Venice, California.
 I queued up my Headspace app, focused on my breathing and followed one of the basic guided meditations.
 It was actually … kind of nice.
 With the subscription, you get access to different guided meditations, and you can set the amount of time you want to meditate for.
 I started off with five-minute meditations and worked my way up to 15 minutes over the course of two weeks.

-Incorporating the Palo Santo created a full-on sensorial experience.
-For the uninitiated, Palo Santo is a tree; the name translates to Holy Wood.
-Burning a stick of Palo Santo is often used in energy cleansing and healing rituals.
+Incorporating the palo santo created a full-on sensorial experience.
+For the uninitiated, palo santo is a tree; the name translates to “holy wood.”
+Burning a stick of palo santo is often used in energy cleansing and healing rituals.
 It has a really rich, calming smell that — dare I say — I enjoy more than sage, another energy-cleanser.
-The more I used it, the more the smell of Palo Santo began to trigger relaxation in me.
-Now I light it even when I’m not meditating because it helps me get to a place of calm and focus.
+The more I used it, the more the smell of palo santo began to trigger relaxation in me.
+Now I light it even when I am not meditating because it helps me get to a place of calm and focus.

 The next few days, I carved out time in the evening to meditate.
 But I found that, while nice, it started to feel a bit like a chore — one more thing in my ever-growing to-do list.
 After an incident trying to meditate post a couple of glasses of boy-drama-induced wine at a friend’s house (I know, I know, it was very much a non-Bechdel test passing rom-com kind of night), I got the sense that meditating at night would be an unsustainable practice for me.